-A data key list may be shared by multiple panels as long as they are the same type of panel.
+Multiple panels may share a data key list as long as they are the same type of panel.
 Different panel types may not use the same data key list.

 Data key list names are one to eight characters in length and are constructed using uppercase letters, numbers, and spaces.
 The first character must be a letter.